tonishka/tp/docs/DeveloperGuide.md

 **Aspect: Where to display a person's contact details:**

-* **Alternative 1:** Display all contact information in the person list screen.
+* **Alternative 1:** Display all contact information in the Home Page.
   * Pros:
     * Easy to implement
     * Requires fewer commands from the user as they do not need to navigate to a new screen to view a contact's information
   * Cons:
     * Between phone numbers, emails, addresses, job titles, and more, a contact can have a large amount of information associated with it.
-Displaying all that information in the person list screen would add a lot of clutter
+Displaying all that information in the Home Page would add a lot of clutter

 * **Alternative 2 (current choice):** Navigate to a new screen to for contact information
   * Pros:
-    * Greatly reduces clutter in the person list screen
+    * Greatly reduces clutter in the Home Page
-    * Reduces the length of the person list, making it easier and faster to scroll through
+    * Reduces the length of the contact list, making it easier and faster to scroll through
   * Cons:
     * More difficult to implement
-    * Requires an additional command from the user to both view a contact's information and return to the person list after
+    * Requires an additional command from the user to both view a contact's information and return to the Home Page after

 We chose alternative 2 for two reasons:
 * Its benefit to the visual clarity of the address book and thus the ease of its use outweighs the cost of including an additional navigation step